yuriipalam/crafthack/README.md

 # Medicene System - HealthMate

-Application for doctor and his patients created with Python and Django 4
+Application for a doctor and his patients created with Django 4

-Websitite Wirefrime created in AdobeXD
+Wirefrime is available in AdobeXD